manuelmusngi/statistical-models-for-systematic-options-trading/README.md

 # TimeSeriesModels
-Purpose: Statistical Models used forecast price movements or implied volatility for options strategies.
+Purpose: Statistical Models used to forecast price movements or implied volatility for options strategies.

 Example: